HACManchester/membership-system/resources/polices/member-agreement.md

 ## Getting in the space for the first time
-When you signed up you'll have selected to either have your fob posted to you, or to collect it.

-**If your fob is being posted to you**

-You need to fill in your payment information.
-Once done, you'll be posted a fob and a welcome flyer.
-The fob grants you 24/7 access to the space.
-This flyer will have the ID of the enclosed fob written on it, usually something like:
-`ABCDEF12` or `AB12CD34`.
-The fob ID will be made up of numbers `0-9`, and letters `A-F`.

-**If you selected to collect your fob**
+Access to the space is either by keycode, or fob.
+Your access method will start working once your first payment has gone through, and will only remain working as long as your membership is active.

+### Keycode access - great for your first visit
+In your membership account, go to [Keys and Codes](https://members.hacman.org.uk/account/0/edit#access), where you can generate an access code.
+These are 8 digits, randomly generated, and associated with your acocunt.

+🚫 Do not give your code out or write it down next to anything indicating it's for Hackspace Manchester.

+### Fob access - great for convenience
-On the signup desk as you come in, you'll find a holder of fobs and a welcome leaflet.
+On the signup desk as you come in, you'll find a holder of fobs and welcome leaflets.
 Choose a fob, then follow the instructions to add the fob to your account.
-Your fob will start working once your first payment has gone through.

 You'll need to enter this ID into the membership system in order to link the fob to your account.
 This is easy - when it arrives:
 - Click "Your Membership" in the left hand menu